jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 Add slides for event collection and SER collection
 	- for laptop to relay and front panel of relay

-Training Meeting:
-- Will online training still be 8AM Dec 5 (philippine time)?
-	- Meeting invite?
-	- Chan have everything he needs for this?
-	- Will part of the training be for DSAM to cover, as listed in the agenda?
-- Will in person training also encompass commissioning?
-	- if so, is it energized?
-Are we following a certain procedure, similar to FAT maybe?
-- PPE?
-	- I was planning to bring hardhat/steel toes/safety glasses.
-Do I need FR shirt/pants?
--

 Agenda:
 - Technical Discussion